hisea/mobile_rails/README.md

 Mobile Rails
 ---------------

-Mobile_rails is a gem designed for integrating crossplat for mmobile web application with rails application.
+Mobile_rails is a gem designed for integrating cross-platform mobile web application with rails application.

 What mobile_rails does: